shermanlo77/cptimeseries/README.md

 - `Data/topo/`

 ## Summary of the Repository
-All code to read the data are stored in package `dataset`.
+All code which reads the data are stored in the package `dataset`.
 All statistical code are in the package `compound_poisson`.
-Scripts to reproduce results or to play a the toy model are in the directory `script`.
+Scripts to reproduce results or to play with a toy model are in the directory `script`.
 The packages `dataset` and `compound_poisson` will need to be `import`-ed in order to run scripts.

 Please see `README.md` files in the packages for further information.